fardeen-ahmed/Bug-bounty-Writeups/README.md

 <a href="https://rloura.wordpress.com/2020/12/04/reversing-flutter-for-android-wip/">-Reverse engineering Flutter for Android + Doldrums (Doldrums is a reverse engineering tool for Flutter apps)<a href ="https://github.com/rscloura/Doldrums">Tool Link = _Doldrum Tool_</a></a>

+<a href="https://github.com/hahwul/gee">-Gee is tool of stdin to each files and stdout.
+It is similar to the tee command, but there are more functions for convenience.
+In addition, it was written as go</a>

 <a href="https://www.hackingarticles.in/android-penetration-testing-frida/">-Android Penetration Testing: Frida </a>

 <a href="https://github.com/aquasecurity/trivy">-A Simple and Comprehensive Vulnerability Scanner for Containers, Suitable for CI</a>